Queen Elizabeth Hall Roof Garden

 Home to over 200 wild native plants, a luscious lawn and gorgeous views across the river, this is an ideal spot to spend a quiet afternoon lost in a book, or to meet up for drinks with friends before a show.

-The garden, originally a partnership with the Eden Project, was built and continues to be maintained by volunteers from Grounded EcoTherapy, a group that offers people dealing with issues like homelessness and addiction help through horticulture.
+The garden, originally a partnership with the Eden Project, was built and continues to be maintained by volunteers from Grounded EcoTherapy, a group that offers people dealing with issues like homelessness and recovery from addiction help and support through horticulture.

-The rooftop garden offers plenty of seating under the shade of fruit trees and amongst the more than 200 native plant species that grow in this surprisingly lush garden.
-There is a small café-bar counter housed in a reused shipping container that serves a variety of refreshments including wines, craft beers, summer cocktails and soft drinks plus loaded flatbreads and small bites for snacking on.
+There is a small café-bar counter housed in a reused shipping container that serves a variety of refreshments, including wines, craft beers, summer cocktails and soft drinks plus loaded flatbreads and small bites for snacking on.

 Note that the Roof Garden may be closed during bad weather and is also occasionally used for private events.